Drop in a public YouTube episode link.

 A quick read on what works best, what gets saved, and what to expect while PodReport is in beta.

-Do I need to sign in?
+Do I need an account?

 What is included in the free plan?